josephbae96/Modern_React_With_Redux_2020_Update/blog/README.md

-This blog project is a React-Redux application project written in JavaScript, CSS, and HTML and uses the React, Redux, axios, and Semantic UI libraries to create an application where you can select a song and get it's details.
-This project is a part of the Udemy Modern React with Redux [2020 Update] Course.
+This blog project is a React-Redux application project written in JavaScript, CSS, and HTML and uses the React, Redux, React-Redux, Redux-Thunk, JSONPlaceholder, lodash, and Semantic UI libraries to show  blog posts, along with the Title of the blog post and the user who made the post using a single network request for each post.This project is a part of the Udemy Modern React with Redux [2020 Update] Course.

 This project was created by Joseph Bae in November 2020 as I followed the Modern React course.